GEOG 397 convenes for the first time at University Park in Fall 2018

 Because GEOG 397 is novel and not many students have experienced immersive technology first-hand, Kuntz says the course’s early aim will be on providing a foundation of the core concepts and various implications of immersive experiences.

-“We want [the course] to be relevant with the most up-to-date information, and the way the technology is increasing made us think about how much time to spend on a particular area opposed to another,” said Kuntz.
+“We want [the course] to be relevant with the most up-to-date information, and the way the technology is increasing made us think about how much of the course to spend on a particular area opposed to another,” said Kuntz.
 “To accommodate some flexibility, the last portion of the course will be dedicated to future topics to account for new, exciting developments.”

 “We have put in the paperwork to make GEOG 397 a permanent course.
 That means we have a lot of work ahead to keep pace with technology’s rapid development.
 With augmented reality, as an example, I see it progressing quickly and becoming a more central topic,” he said.
 “So, the bottom line is that this is a dynamic course that will be at the pulse of immersive technologies as they evolve.”